Malocclusion (Misaligned Bite)

 So let’s talk about class three malocclusion.
 This is when your lower teeth are sticking out past the upper teeth, creating a severe underbite.
 In some cases, it can result in a crossbite that can have a series of overlapping upper and lower teeth.
 This malocclusion has 3 different types within its class.

-Type I Malocclusion: Your teeth alignment is good, but your arch shape is abnormal.
+Type I: Your teeth alignment is good, but your arch shape is abnormal.

-Type II Malocclusion: Your teeth alignment is fine, but your lower front teeth have a lean in the direction of your tongue.
+Type II: Your teeth alignment is fine, but your lower front teeth have a lean in the direction of your tongue.

-Type III Malocclusion: Your upper arch is underdeveloped.
+Type III: Your upper arch is underdeveloped.
 Your lower teeth alignment is good, but your upper front teeth have a lean in the direction of your tongue.

-Lastly, Class one malocclusion.
-This is where your upper teeth stick out over the lower teeth, (usually called an overlap), but the bite is pretty normal.
+Lastly, Class one malocclusion is where your upper teeth stick out over the lower teeth, (usually called an overlap), but the bite is pretty normal.
 There are a bunch of reasons why the upper teeth could overlap.
 Mainly from prolonged thumb-sucking or bottle use in childhood.
 Having an overlap could require you to get minor corrections with orthodontic appliances.
-Let’s look at the three types of Class I malocclusion.
+Let’s look at the three types of Class I.

-Type I Malocclusion: Your teeth are angled toward the tongue.
+Type I: Your teeth are angled toward the tongue.

-Type II Malocclusion: Having narrow arches with the upper teeth sticking out, whilst the lower teeth are leaning in toward the tongue.
+Type II: Having narrow arches with the upper teeth sticking out, whilst the lower teeth are leaning in toward the tongue.

-Type III Malocclusion: Your upper front teeth are angled toward your tongue and crowding is present.
+Type III: Your upper front teeth are angled toward your tongue and crowding is present.

-Whether it’s a class one, two, or three or type I, II, or III within those classifications, the good news is there’s always a fix.
+Whether your malocclusion is a class one, two, or three or type I, II, or III within those classifications, the good news is there’s always a fix.
 With the right corrections, your smile will be better than ever.
 Make sure to see your dentist and see what’s right for you and your smile.